An ad-free and cookie-free webpage by FactorPad

 We show how HOLI stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Equipment/Instruments industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 HollySys Automation Technologies Ltd. is a holding company, which engages in the provision of automation control system solutions.
-It operates through the following segments: Industrial Automation, Rail Transportation, Mechanical and Electrical Solution; and Miscellaneous.
+It operates through the following segments: Industrial Automation, Rail Transportation and Mechanical and Electrical Solution.
 The Industrial Automation segment consists of third-party hardware-centric products such as instrumentation and actuators; its proprietary software-centric distributed control systems and programmable logic controller; and valued-added software packages.
 The Rail Transportation segment includes train control center and automation train protection.
 The Mechanical and Electrical Solution segment offers design, engineering, procurement, project management, construction and commissioning, and maintenance related services to railway transportation.
 The company was founded by Bai Qing Shao, Chang Li Wang, and An Luo in March 1993 and is headquartered in Beijing, China.